Jump to Navigation

 Divorce can lead to emotional disputes over issues such as where children should live and parenting time schedules.
 Resolving child custody and visitation issues in court can be time-consuming, expensive and stressful.
-An alternate in North Carolina is to resolve these issues using a parent coordinator.
+An alternative in North Carolina is to resolve these issues using a parenting coordinator.

-A parent coordinator is a neutral person you can turn to when you have a dispute with your ex involving the care and control of the children.
-Hiring a parent coordinator is usually faster and less expensive than going to court.
+A parenting coordinator is a neutral person you can turn to when you have a dispute with your ex involving the care and control of the children.
+Hiring a parenting coordinator is usually faster and less expensive than going to court.

 Parenting coordinators are often used in high-conflict custody cases.
 A high-conflict case is a child custody action involving minor children where the parties demonstrate an ongoing pattern of any of the following: